Mass-Independent Scheme to Test the Quantumness of a Massive Object

-{\it Conclusions:--} We have suitably modified the procedure for testing LGI and NSIT in order to show the violation of the classical notion of MR in a manner which is {\em independent} of the parameters: mass, momentum, frequency.
-Moreover, this modification offers a quantum jump in simplifying experimental efforts in terms of measurement precision (even more coarse grained than the standard quantum limit is sufficient) and tuning of the parameters.
-Naturally, this enormously broadens the scope for evidencing non-classicality for large masses.
-No nonclassical state, such as a quantum superposition of distinct states (e.g., a Schr\"{o}dinger cat state) or even a squeezed state, needs to be prepared a priori.
+{\it Conclusions:--} We have suitably modified the procedure for testing LGI and NSIT in order to show the violation of the classical notion of MR in a manner which is {\em independent} of the parameters: mass, momentum, and frequency.
+Moreover, this modification offers a quantum jump in simplifying experimental efforts in terms of measurement precision (even a more coarse-grained measurement than the SQL is sufficient) and tuning of the parameters.
+Naturally, this enormously broadens the scope for evidencing nonclassicality for large masses.
+No nonclassical state, such as a quantum superposition of distinct states (e.g., a Schr\"{o}dinger cat state) or even a squeezed state, needs to be prepared \textit{a priori}.
 Moreover, this approach does not require coupling with any ancillary quantum system or using nonlinearity.
-Rather the starting point of our scheme is the most ``classical-like'' of all quantum states, namely the coherent state which has been prepared by feedback cooling in several systems \cite{sub-kelvin-Giesler}, including 10 kg LIGO masses \cite{Chris}, and imminent in several other systems.
-In fact, this can be regarded as a \textit{scale invariant test of nonclassicality}: the experimental data curves of MR violations with $t_2$ at the same fractions of $T$ with widely different masses can be made to coincide with each other by adjusting $p_0$ and $\omega$.
+Rather the starting point of our scheme is the most ``classical-like'' of all quantum states--namely, the coherent state, which has been prepared by feedback cooling in several systems \cite{sub-kelvin-Giesler}, including 10 kg LIGO masses \cite{Chris}, and is imminent in several other systems.
+In fact, this can be regarded as a \textit{scale-invariant test of nonclassicality}: the experimental data curves of MR violations with $t_2$ at the same fractions of $T$ with widely different masses can be made to coincide with each other by adjusting $p_0$ and $\omega$.

-{\bf Note Added:--} We are aware that a related paper by an independent group, reporting the latest most elaborate and rigorous study of QM violations of the different forms of LGI for Gaussian states seeking to maximize the magnitudes of these violations is appearing in parallel \cite{HalliwellLatest}.
+{\bf Note Added:--} A paper has appeared in parallel \cite{HalliwellLatest} reporting QM violations of the different forms of LGI for coherent states of a harmonic oscillator, focusing on maximizing these violations.
+In particular, the observable measured at different instants is taken to be the same while testing LGI.
+Consequently, mass-independent quantum violation has not been achieved in that paper.